-The Expanded Field at Stetson University's MFA
+The Expanded Field at Stetson's MFA

-What is the "Poetry in the Expanded Field?"
+What is "Poetry in the Expanded Field?"

 "The phrase “expanded field” is borrowed from an iconic essay by Rosalind Krauss: Krauss suggests that if we map out the possibilities of what something “isn’t “when we try to say what it “is,” we'll have more room to make things: whole shared fields may suddenly appear!
 In practice this means writers might work among different studio practices and come up with wondrous new combos: text /sound/ textile/ video/ gesture/ photo/ action: what do you love that your writing leaves out?
 What does it mean to "make a mark"?
 With its long international history of cross-arts making, poetry offers an especially wonderful site for this text-based play: leave a poem in a sleeve with Lady Murasaki, draw words in air with Raul Zurita.
 So many great models to consider over historical time and real spaces, so many lovely moving parts to experiment with as we think of words having as much materiality other things in the world!" - Terri Witek, Poetry in the Expanded Field Professor